EVP & CFO Kevin Brewer Sel - GuruFocus.com

-On May 25, 2023, Kevin Brewer, the Executive Vice President and Chief Financial Officer of Axcelis Technologies Inc (ACLS, Financial), sold 2,313 shares of the company's stock.
-This insider sell comes amidst a year of significant insider selling activity for the company, with 50 insider sells and 0 insider buys over the past year.
+On May 25, 2023, Executive Vice President and Chief Financial Officer Kevin Brewer sold 2,313 shares of Axcelis Technologies Inc (ACLS, Financial) at a price of $148 per share.
+This transaction comes amidst a series of insider sells over the past year, with no insider buys recorded during the same period.

 Who is Kevin Brewer of Axcelis Technologies Inc?

-Kevin Brewer serves as the Executive Vice President and Chief Financial Officer of Axcelis Technologies Inc. He has been with the company since 1999 and has held various leadership positions, including Senior Vice President of Global Operations and Vice President of Finance.
-With his extensive experience in the semiconductor industry, Brewer plays a crucial role in the company's financial management and strategic planning.
+Kevin Brewer serves as the Executive Vice President and Chief Financial Officer of Axcelis Technologies Inc. He has been with the company since 2017 and has played a crucial role in the company's financial management and strategic planning.
+With extensive experience in the semiconductor industry, Brewer has been instrumental in driving Axcelis Technologies' growth and success.

 Axcelis Technologies Inc's Business Description